glebtv/lita-reminder/README.md

 # Work in progress - partially usable yet buggy

-This is an effort to add simple task scheduler to lita bot.
+This is an effort to add an advanced task scheduler to lita bot.
-It is currenly in early development and not yet usable \ working
+It is currenly in early development but partially usable as-is, but it might be pretty buggy as of now.

+Supports in, at, every and cron-like tasks.
+Uses Rufus-scheduler and Chronic.

+Planned: domain expiration notification

 ## Installation